Megabit/Blazorise/docs/_docs/components/fields.md

 ## Fields

-`Fields` is used to group multiple `Field` components.
+`Fields` component is used to group multiple `Field` components.
 For example if you need to group fields into columns you must use fields component.
+{: .text-justify}

 ```html
 <Fields>